agonizelang/agonize/README.md

 # Agonize: The best programming language there is

-**Agonize** is an esoteric programming language ships with insane features such as I/O operations, and in a way simple arithmetic calculations such as addition and subtraction. **Agonize** is an interpreted language (may change sometime in the future) whose interpreter was built with Google's Dart. **Agonize** is completely open source with pride.
+**Agonize** is an esoteric programming language that ships with insane features such as I/O operations, and in a way simple arithmetic calculations such as addition and subtraction. **Agonize** is an interpreted language (may change sometime in the future) whose interpreter was built with Google's Dart.
+**Agonize** is completely open source with pride.

 ## Interpreter Usage